s22h/cutils/README.md

 # cutils
-Utilities that I use in my C programming.
+Utilities that I use in my C/C++ programming.